-Civil Service appointments, such as those in the Department of Health, are covered by Civil Service appointments regulations.
-It is good practice however, for the appointments procedure, wherever possible, to follow that for NHS consultant appointments.
+Some Civil Service appointments, for example many of those in the Department of Health & Social Care, are covered by Civil Service appointments regulations.
+It is good practice, however, for the appointments procedure wherever possible to follow that for NHS consultant appointments.